 Martin Zwierlein is the Thomas A. Frank Professor of Physics at MIT and Principal Investigator in the Research Laboratory of Electronics and the NSF Center for Ultracold Atoms.
 Zwierlein studied physics at the University of Bonn and at the Ecole Normale Supérieure in Paris, and received his PhD in experimental atomic physics from MIT in 2007, with a thesis supervised by Wolfgang Ketterle on the observation of superfluidity in atomic Fermi gases.
 After a postdoctoral stay at the University of Mainz in the group of Immanuel Bloch, he joined the MIT physics department in 2007, where he received tenure in 2012 and promotion to Full Professor in 2013.

 Zwierlein’s awards include the Klung-Wilhelmy-Weberbank Prize (2007), Young Investigator Awards from the Air Force Office of Scientific Research, the Office of Naval Research and DARPA (2010), a David and Lucile Packard Fellowship (2010), the Presidential Early Career Award for Scientists and Engineers (2010), the I.I.
-Rabi Prize of the American Physical Society (APS) (2017) and the Vannevar Bush Faculty Fellowship (2019).
+Rabi Prize of the American Physical Society (APS) (2017), the Humboldt Research Award from the Alexander von Humboldt Foundation (2019), and the Vannevar Bush Faculty Fellowship (2019).
 He is a Fellow of the APS (2016).

 Awards & Honors

-- 2019 // Humboldt Research Award of the Alexander von Humboldt Foundation
+- 2019 // Humboldt Research Award, Alexander von Humboldt Foundation

-- 2019 // Vannevar Bush Faculty Fellow, Department of Defense
+- 2019 // Vannevar Bush Faculty Fellow, US Department of Defense

 - 2012 // William W. Buechner Teaching Prize, MIT